Portland Water Quality at a Glance

 Bull Run Watershed Excellence

-- Protected Source Water: The Bull Run Watershed is a restricted area where public access, logging, and development are prohibited, creating a natural filtration system through old-growth forest that produces exceptionally clean source water.
+- Protected Source Water: The Bull Run Watershed is a restricted area where public access, logging, and development are prohibited, creating a natural filtration effect through old-growth forest that produces exceptionally clean source water.
+Reservoirs can store up to 10 billion gallons of usable water.

 Current Treatment Approach

-Filtration Project Progress
+Filtration Project Progress — 2026 Update

 Secondary Water Source